nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 ![screenshot8](../assets/images/vulnnet_node/screenshot8.png)

-Everything looks good so far, but we need to make the function above self-invoking.
+Everything looks good so far, but we need to make the function above **self-invoking**.
 We can do so by adding `()` after the function's closing bracket:

 ```
 // From this